 |Disclosure of Compensation Related Costs, Share-based Payments [Abstract]|

 In August 2013, the Company adopted the 2013 Equity Compensation Plan (the “Plan”), which provides for the granting of incentive stock options, nonqualified stock options, restricted stock units, performance units, and stock purchase rights.
 Options under the Plan may be granted at prices not less than 100% of the fair value of the shares on the date of grant as determined by the Board Committee.
 The Board Committee determines the period over which the options become exercisable subject to certain restrictions as defined in the Plan, with the current outstanding options generally vesting over three years.
 The term of the options is no longer than ten years.
-The Company currently has available 14,155,292 shares of common stock for issuance under the plan.
+As of December 31, 2017 the Company had 14,155,292 shares of common stock for issuance under the plan.

 With the approval of the Board of Directors and majority Shareholders, effective May 8, 2014, the Plan was amended and restated.
 The amendment provides for an automatic increase in the number of shares of common stock available for issuance under the Plan each January (with Board approval), commencing January 1, 2015 in an amount up to four percent (4%) of the total number of shares of common stock outstanding on the preceding December 31st.

 The Company recognized stock-based compensation expense (options, and restricted share grants) in its consolidated statements of operations as follows:

 The following table contains information about the Company’s stock plan at December 31, 2017:

 * includes both stock grants and option grants